mendix/docs/content/apidocs-mxsdk/apidocs/client-apis-for-pluggable-widgets.md

 The flag `readOnly` indicates whether a value can actually be edited.
 It will be false, for example, when a widget is placed inside a Data view that is not [editable](/refguide/data-view#5-1-editable), or when a selected attribute is not editable due to [access rules](/refguide/access-rules).
 The `readOnly` flag is always false when a `status` is not `ValueStatus.Available`.
 Any attempt to edit a value set to read-only will have no affect and incur a debug-level warning message.

 The value can be read from the `value` field and modified using `setValue` function.
 Note that `setValue` returns nothing and does not guarantee that the value is changed synchronously.
-But when it does synchronize, a component receives a new prop reflecting the change.
+But when a change is propagated, a component receives a new prop reflecting the change.

 When setting a value, a new value might not satisfy certain validation rules — for example a value might be bigger that the underlying attribute allows.
 In this case, your change will affect only `value` and `displayValue` received through a prop.
 Your change will not be propagated to an object’s attribute and will not be visible outside of your component.
 The component will also receive a validation error text through the `validation` field of `EditableValue`.